China, Japan exchange barbs over action by warplanes in East China Sea

 Onodera said Japan conveyed its concerns to the Chinese side through diplomatic channels.
 He also said the Chinese planes were carrying missiles.

-A ministry official said it was the closest Chinese warplanes had come to aircraft of Japan's Self-Defense Force.
+A ministry official said it was the closest Chinese warplanes had come to aircraft of Japan's Self-Defence Force.

-China's defense ministry said jets were scrambled in the East China Sea on Saturday after Japanese aircraft entered its air defense zone during maritime exercises with Russia.

 China had proposed urgent talks, it said, and demanded that Japan "respect the lawful rights of China's and Russia's navies ... and stop all reconnaissance and interference activities.
 Otherwise Japan will bear any and all consequences from this".